gingerpayments/python-libmt94x/README.rst

 This library generates bank statements in MT940/MT942 format (for now we only implement MT940, although the difference between the two is not major).

+Note that this library is written based mostly on ING specifications, so it is (heavily) slanted towards ING usage of the MT940 format.

 Concepts
 ========